Healthy Festive Green Bean Bundles, served with tri-colored tomatoes or peppers and tied with leeks are a holiday favorite.

 Festive holiday or family meals, in my home, are always influenced by my Mediterranean roots.
 I never knew what a casserole was until I got into food blogging.

-And so, I wanted to share with you my most favorite, easy to do, festively beautiful green bean bundles that are served on my Thanksgiving plate, but are as present throughout the garden rich days of summertime as well.
+And so, I wanted to share with you my most favorite, easy to do, festively beautiful green bean bundles that are served often in my home.

 Green Bean: The Pretty & Healthy Food